 the percentage of the current year budget amount for each line item which has been expended to date.

-The expense line items shall include each expense line item for which the Section has budgeted expected expenses for programs and portfolio responsibilities.
-Where possible, the expense line items shall be similar in number and title to related income line items.
-Where there are corresponding income line items, they shall be noted in parentheses.

 REQUIRED ACCOUNTING SOFTWARE

 Each Section shall use QuickBooks Pro Full Version accounting software and keep the software updated yearly.
 Sections may request reimbursement for the QuickBooks Pro upgrades from the Chapter if the Sections do not have the funds to buy the updates.